-These Sticky Toffee Buns use a simple yeasted dough that can be made by in the bowl of your stand mixer or kneaded by hand.
+These Sticky Toffee Buns use a simple yeasted dough that can be made easily in the bowl of your stand mixer.
 This dough is flavored with molasses that gives the buns a rich color and deep caramelized flavor throughout.
 We recommend baking these buns with bread flour that will result in a fluffy, well-structured dough.
-That being said, you can make this recipe with all-purpose flour, if that is what you have available.
 After kneading, your dough may be a little soft and slightly tacky, but should not be overly sticky.
-Feel free to knead in some additional flour, one tablespoon at a time, if needed, to reduce stickiness.
+Feel free to knead in some additional flour, one Tablespoon at a time, if needed, to reduce stickiness.

 Incorporating Dates Into the Dough